Annual Reports

 The HG website [ www.hevac-heritage.org ] continues to expand and a Picture Gallery was added in January which provides an excellent historical mix of pictures and text, sub-divided into five major subject areas, PIONEER COMPANIES; SYSTEMS & EQUIPMENT; BUILDINGS & STRUCTURES; ENGINEERS & ARTISANS and TRANSPORT.
 The site is cross-linked with the official CIBSE site and also English Heritage.

-This year Heritage talks and lectures were given to several CIBSE Regions and for the first time some of the talks used Power Point computerised format for the presentation.
+This year Heritage talks and lectures were given to several CIBSE Regions and for the first time some of the talks used a Power Point Presentation computerised format for the talk.

 CIBSE Heritage Group